-Having already run this pipeline once, we already have half of the results we need, so we'll only be rerunning one node.
+Having run the pipeline once, we already have half of the results that we need.
+We only need to rerun one node.
 But first, we need to correct the number of cpu cores it has access to.

 Since the Run toggle is enabled, the node will automatically rerun as soon as you reset it.
 When it completes, you can compare the times to see how much faster it was.

 It takes longer to start a container than it does to start a process, so it's not surprising that five parallel processes are faster than five parallel containers.
 As the job grows in complexity, however, the additional transparency and control that Conducto provides quickly becomes worth it.